 Part 5: Loading `SKILL.md`

 The skills are on disk.
-Now we need Python code that reads them, extracts the frontmatter, and returns the content in a shape the agent can use.
+Now we need Python code that reads them, extracts the frontmatter, and returns content the agent can use.

-The notebook starts small: name, description, and markdown body.
-That is enough to implement lazy loading.
+In the notebook you start small with the name, description, and markdown body, which is enough to implement lazy loading.

 A Skill data class